mwilliams2014/liferay-docs/developer/frameworks/articles/wysiwyg-editors/04-alloy-editor/03-creating-new-buttons-for-alloyeditor/02-creating-the-buttons-osgi-bundle.markdown

     }
     ```

-6. Add following preset to your module's `.babelc` file to transpile your JSX
+6. Add this preset to your module's `.babelc` file to transpile your JSX file:
-    file:

     ```json
     {